-In addition to developing climate risk quantitative thresholds at this time, DBUKB is focused on positive mitigations to climate risk for its portfolio.
+In addition to developing Climate risk quantitative thresholds, DBUKB is focused on positive mitigations to Climate risk for its portfolio.
 The following mitigations are in place:

-- The Divisional Reputational Risk Committee has the mandate to address reputational issues that arise from climate risk; - DBUKB's risk appetite limits mortgage tenor to less than 5 years which allows for frequent reassessments as regulations and the climate change; - DBUKB's appraisal policy has been updated to require an assessment as to how environmental related risk types could materially impact the saleability or market value of the property; and - DBUKB's Lending and Risk teams perform annual valuations on each of the properties.
+- The Divisional Reputational Risk Committee has the mandate to address reputational issues that arise from Climate risk; - DBUKB's risk appetite limits mortgage tenor to 5 years or less which allows for frequent reassessments as the climate and regulations related thereto change; - DBUKB's appraisal policy has been updated to require an assessment as to how environmental related risk types could materially impact the saleability or market value of the property; and - DBUKB's Lending and Risk teams perform annual valuations on each of the properties.
 In these valuations physical, valuation and transition risks are taken into account including deterioration of values as a result of climate change.
 As the DB Group and PB ESG risk appetite matures and develops quantitative metrics, DBIGB Group/DBUKB will align as appropriate.